teddykoker/blog/_posts/2020-11-11-performers.md

 code to reproduce these figures can be found at:
 [github.com/teddykoker/performer](https://github.com/teddykoker/performer).*

+We can see that our current approximation method using $z^\text{sin/cos}$ does not work well when using independent and identically distributed (IID) features, but the estimation is quite good for orthogonal random features with a large enough $R$.

 ## Positive Random Features

 {% cite choromanski2020rethinking %} note that the random feature map